michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 I put lots of thought into note optimization, in terms of layout and sequence of information, so that when working on a problem, the header you most naturally look for has all the information you would need at that part of your project, and in the order you will likely need to think about it in.
 1. If you have any ideas for how an A/B Testing guide could be better organized to deliver relevant info at any section within this guide, please let me know!
-2. As well, if you come across a section and know of an edge case or good practice that is not mentioned, I'd love to recommit the article with your method included, with a tag to your Github or LinkedIn!
+2. As well, if you come across a section and know of an edge case or good practice that is not mentioned, I'd love to recommit the article with your method included, with a tag to your GitHub or LinkedIn!

 <br><br><br>